hyperspy/hyperspy-bundle/README.md

 [HyperSpyUI](http://hyperspy.org/hyperspyUI/) and all their dependencies.

-HyperSpy Bundle does not interact with any other Python installation, so it can be safely installed alongside other Python distributions.
+HyperSpy Bundle does not interact with any other Python installation, so it can be safely installehttps://tympanus.net/Development/IconHoverEffects/#set-4d alongside other Python distributions.
 Moreover it is portable, so it can be installed to an USB key.